-How to tell if you are on low or mains pressure
+How to tell if you are on low or mains water pressure

 Take a hot shower.
 Is there a strong flow of hot water?
 If your answer is no, then you are probably on low pressure.
-For further proof, check to see if your hot water cylinder has mains pressure clearly marked, as most mains pressure systems are.
+For further proof, check to see if your hot water cylinder has mains pressure clearly marked.
 Have a look at our previous blog post on when you need to replace your hot water cylinder.
 There are a few other ways to tell if your home is running on low pressure, especially if your home is older than 20 years, but we recommend giving us a call so that we can tell you for sure whether switching from low to mains pressure is the best option for you.

-So you’ve figured out that your home is, indeed, running on low pressure, and you’d like to upgrade.
-First, you’ll need to decide if you’d like to change to gas or mains pressure.
-Each has their own attractions.
+So, you’ve figured out that your home is, indeed, running on low pressure, and you’d like to upgrade.
+First, you’ll need to decide if you’d like to change to gas hot water or mains pressure.
+Each has its own attractions.

-If you’re worried about keeping your power bill a little lower, then this is the option for you as it runs independent of electricity.
-This energy efficient cylinder will never leave you without hot water when you need it most.
+If you’re worried about keeping your power bill a little lower, then this is the option for you as it runs independently of electricity.
+This energy-efficient cylinder will never leave you without hot water when you need it most.

-The more popular option.
-This hot water cylinder upgrade will be more tapware friendly- especially if you have modern tapware.
-Say goodbye to cold showers when the dishwasher is running, your shower pressure will no longer be dependent on any other household water restrictions.
-Given Auckland’s water restrictions through 2020 and 2021 so far, it’s important not to have to waste running water while you wait for things to heat up.
-This upgrade promises an almost immediate, even flow of high pressured, hot water from any tap in your home, so that you can easily do your part in saving water.
+A more popular option and one that is more tapware-friendly.
+Say goodbye to cold showers when the dishwasher is running.
+Your shower pressure will no longer be dependent on any other household water restrictions.
+Given Auckland’s water restrictions through 2020 and 2021, it’s important not to waste running water while you wait for things to heat up.
+This upgrade promises an almost immediate, even flow of high-pressured, hot water from any tap in your home so that you can easily do your part in saving water.

-Furthermore, when you decide to upgrade your plumbing, having a modern mains pressure system will mean that your renovation choices are not limited to what your low pressure hot water cylinder could handle.
-Lately, modern tapware ranges are less and less compatible with the old-school low pressure systems, so switching to mains is an almost inevitable change that most homeowners will have to make.
+Furthermore, when you decide to upgrade your plumbing, having a modern mains pressure system will mean that your bathroom, kitchen and laundry renovation choices are not limited to what your low-pressure hot water cylinder could handle.
+Lately, modern tapware ranges are less and less compatible with the old low-pressure systems, so switching to mains is an almost inevitable change that most homeowners will have to make.
 We recommend making that change before your lack of a suitable hot water system really becomes a problem.

-Heard of the DAB ESY box pump?
-Read our recent blog on why we love it.
-If you’re wanting to make the switch to a mains pressure pump, you could take it one step further and go with the DAB ESY.
-It is a consistent client-pleaser due to it’s durability, high quality, constant (and instant) pressure, energy savings and its efficient use of water.
+It is a consistent client-pleaser due to its durability, high quality, constant (and instant) pressure, energy savings and its efficient use of water.